al1fandi/hr-project/README.md

 ![clean_capture](https://github.com/al1fandi/HR_Project/blob/main/image/clean_capture.png?raw=true)

 # Data analysis:
-This analysis was conducted using MySQL and data visualization using Tableau considering the target questions.
+This analysis used MySQL and data visualization using Tableau, considering the target questions:

 ### What is the gender breakdown of employees in the company?
 ![1](https://github.com/al1fandi/HR_Project/blob/main/image/1.png?raw=true)

-### What is the race/ethnicity breakdown of employees in the company?
+### What is the company's race/ethnicity breakdown of employees?
 ![2](https://github.com/al1fandi/HR_Project/blob/main/image/2.png?raw=true)

 ### What is the age distribution of employees in the company?